shapelets/shapelets-compute/INSTALL.md

 ## Windows Pre-Requisites
 When building on windows, it is required the following components:

-- `7 zip`: Required to unpack ArrayFire run-time distribution (if you don't have it installed already, the building process will download a copy and install it locally to this proyect).
+- `7 zip`: Required to unpack ArrayFire run-time distribution (if you don't have it installed already, the building process will download a copy and install it locally to this project).
 - `Windows 10 SDK` or `Visual Studio` with C++/CLI building tools.
 - CMake